HugoMatilla/Effective-JAVA-Summary/README.md

 For constructors you can use static factories (Item 1)

-If parameters are radically different this rules can be violat but always ensure that all overloadings behave identically when passed the same parameters.
+If parameters are radically different this rules can be violate but always ensure that all overloadings behave identically when passed the same parameters.
 To ensure this, have the more specific overloading forward to the more general.
 ```java